 Zagoria Valley Trek - Southern Albania

 Discover the beauty of the hidden Zagoria Valley.
-Hike between off the beaten path villages, swim in warm springs, meet friendly hosts and enjoy home cooked meals at homestays.
-Visit the magical stone city of Gjirokaster & modern capital Tirana.
+Hike between off-the-beaten-path villages, swim in warm springs, meet friendly hosts, and enjoy home-cooked meals at homestays.
+Visit the magical stone city of Gjirokaster and modern capital of Tirana.

 Highlights: